spcl/CheckEmbed/CheckEmbed/language_models/README.md

 ## LLM Instantiation

 - Create a copy of `config_template.json` named `config.json`.
 (Not necessary for local models)
-- Fill configuration details based on the used model (below).
+- Fill in the configuration details based on the used model (below).

 ### GPT-4 / GPT-3.5